 - Simplified Dressing: For seniors with limited mobility or dexterity, dressing can be a challenging task.
 Adaptive clothing simplifies the dressing process by eliminating complex fasteners, intricate buttons, or hard-to-reach zippers.
-Garments with elastic waistbands, slip-on shoes, or front-opening tops provide ease of use, saving time and effort.
+Some garments such as the adaptive pants for men and adaptive pants for women that come with elastic waistbands.
+We also have slip-on shoes, or front-opening tops that provide ease of use, saving time and effort.

 - Confidence & Self-Esteem: Clothing plays a significant role in self-expression and personal identity.
 Adaptive clothing that combines functionality with style helps seniors feel good about their appearance.
 Brands like Joe & Bella offer adaptive garments with classic styles, allowing seniors to maintain their sense of fashion and express their unique personality, fostering confidence and self-esteem.

 - Reduced Strain & Pain: The thoughtful design of adaptive clothing considers the specific needs and challenges of disabled seniors.
 Garments with reinforced seams, strategically placed openings for medical devices, and ergonomic designs help reduce strain and pain during dressing.
 By minimizing unnecessary movements or discomfort, adaptive clothing supports seniors in managing their conditions more effectively.